oscarlaaaa/badminton-api/README.md

 1. Clone the repository onto a local machine
 2. pip install all the required dependencies (outlined in requirements.txt inside of the bwfapi folder)
 3. Run the main_scraper.py script from the root folder
-4. Wait for it to finish (usually takes ~300 seconds per year)
+4. Wait for the script to finish running
 5. Open the benchmarks/scraping.csv for benchmarks

 ## Features to Implement